primefaces/primefaces/src/main/type-definitions/README.md

     * (for callbacks) What happens if I throw an error?
     * ...
 * Limit doc comments to at most 120 characters per line.
 This limit includes the indentation at the beginning of the line.
-The only exception are long typedefs.
+The only exception are long types.
-* Use markup syntax in doc comments, avoid using plain HTML.
+* Use markup syntax in doc comments, avoid using raw HTML.
 * If a `@param` can be `null` or `undefined`, describe what happens if it is:
   Will it throw an error, will it return immediately without doing anything useful, will it substitute some default value (which?), or something else?